smhc/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     When defined, the check will ensure type template parameter names will add the prefixed with the given value (regardless of casing).

+.. option:: TypeTemplateParameterShortSizeThreshold

+    Identifier naming checks won't be enforced for type template names having a length less than or equal to this setting.

 .. option:: TypeTemplateParameterSuffix